iwasahighwayman/my-elusive-whale/README.md

 - Summer: Three hours on @ 21mA (63 mAH) + 21 hours off @ 1mA (21 mAH) = 84 mAH per day ==> 10,000 mAH / 84 mAH = 119 days
 - Winter: Six hours on @ 21mA (126 mAH) + 18 hours off @ 1mA (18 mAH) = 144 mAH per day ==> 10,000 mAH / 144 mAH = 69 days

+Update: Real-world experience resulted in approximately 32 days of Summer illumination.

 Looking at the _'"Could it really be that simple" Updates - July 2025'_ LED string controller board, I considered making an updated version for the PIC16F213, but then I realized that instead I could create a PIC-based adapter board to be pin-compatible with the Seeed Studio XIAO RP2040 board.
 This is a much better Architecture Decision since this approach provides a holistic solution to replace any XIAO-based solution requiring only a few GPIO pins with a PIC MCU.